Instances

 • Overriding hostname

-The following attributes are configured to system default values when they are not specified in the provisioning request:
+The following attributes are configured to system default values when they are not included in the provisioning request:

-• Network interfaces: default, i.e. private IP assigned from the VPC and subnet named default
+• Network interfaces: default, i.e., private IP address assigned from the VPC and subnet both named default via DHCP

-• External IP: none, i.e. no inbound external IP address assigned (note: the VM will still have outbound internet access via built-in NAT)
+• External IP: none, i.e., no inbound external IP address assigned

 • Hostname: set to the VM name